blindpandas/bookworm/bookworm/resources/userguide/en/bookworm.md

 ## Introduction

-**Bookworm** is an ACCESSIBLEebook reader that enables blind and visually impaired individuals to read e-books in an easy and hassle free manor.
-The main highlights of Bookworm are:
+Bookworm is a document reader that allows you to read PDF, EPUB, MOBI, and many other document formats using a versatile, yet simple, and highly accessible interface.
+Bookworm provides you with a rich set of tools for reading your documents.
+You can search the document, bookmark and highlight interesting content, use text-to-speech, and convert scanned documents to plain text using Optical Character Recgonition (OCR).
+Bookworm runs on Microsoft's Windows operating system.
+It works well with your favorite screen reader such as NVDA and JAWS.
+Even if no screen reader is active, Bookworm can function as a self-voicing application using its builtin text-to-speech features.

+## Features

-* Supports popular e-book formats, including EPUB and PDF
+* Supports more than 15 document formats, including EPUB, PDF, MOBI, and Microsoft Word documents
+* Supports structured navigation using single-letter navigation commands to jump between headings, lists, tables, and quotes
+* Full text search with customizable search options
-* You can add named bookmarks to mark interesting positions in the text for later reference
-* You can add notes to capture an interesting thought or create a summary of the content at a specific position of the text.
+* Advanced and simple to use annotation tools.
+You can add named bookmarks to mark interesting positions in the text for later reference, and you can add notes to capture an interesting thought or create a summary of the content at a specific position of the text.
 Bookworm allows you to quickly jump to a specific note and view it.
 Later on, you can export these notes to a text file or an HTML document for future reference.
-* Two different styles of viewing pages; plain-text and fully rendered, zoomable, images.
+* For PDF documents, Bookworm supports two different styles of viewing pages; plain-text and fully rendered, zoomable, images.
-* Full text search with customizable search options
+* Support for using OCR to extract text from scanned documents and images using Windows10 builtin OCR engine.
+You also  have the option of downloading and using the freely available Tesseract OCR Engine within Bookworm.
+* Look for term definition in Wikipedia, and read Wikipedia articles from within Bookworm
+* Integrated web article extractor, which allows you to open URLs and have Bookworm automatically extract the main article from the page
-* Book navigation via Table of content is extensively supported for all e-book formats
+* Document navigation via Table of content is extensively supported for all document formats
-* Support for reading books aloud using Text-to-speech, with configurable voice parameters.
+* Support for reading books aloud using Text-to-speech, with customizable voice options using voice profiles
-* The ability to customize  text-to-speech with voice profiles.
-Each voice profile configures the style of the speech, and you can freely activate/deactivate any voice profile, even while reading aloud!
-* Support for standard zoom-in/zoom-out/reset commands, Ctrl + =, Ctrl + -, and Ctrl + 0 respectively.
-This functionality is supported in the plain text view and the rendered page view.
+* Support for text zoom using the standard zoom-in/zoom-out/reset commands
-* Support for exporting any e-book format to a plain text file.
+* Support for exporting any document format to a plain text file.

 ## Installation

 To get Bookworm up and running on your computer, follow these steps:

-1. Point your web browser to the [official website of Bookworm](https://mush42.github.io/bookworm/) and download the installer that suits your operating system.
-Bookworm comes in two flavors:
+1. Point your web browser to the [(getbookworm.com), the official website of Bookworm](https://getbookworm.com/)
+2. Bookworm comes in three flavors.
+Download the one that sutes you:

-* A 32-bit installer for computers running a 32-bit variant of Windows
+* 32-bit installer for computers running a 32-bit or 64-bit variant of Windows
-* A 64-bit installer for computers running a 64-bit variant of Windows
+* 64-bit installer for computers running a 64-bit variant of Windows
+* Portable version for running from a USB thumb drive If you have some legacy SAPI5 voices installed in your system, and you want to use them with Bookworm, we recommend installing the 32-bit variant of Bookworm.

 2. Run the installer and follow the prompts
 3. After the installation has finished successfully , you can launch Bookworm from the *Desktop* or from the program list found in the Start Menu